Full rank presentations and nilpotent groups: structure, Diophantine problem, and genericity: Random finite presentations and random walks

-where $\xi$ is a variable with distribution $N(0, 1/m)$.
-Moreover, the $x_{t,i}$'s have third moment $E(|x_{t,i}|^3)=1 < \infty$, and thus, by the Berry-Esseen Theorem, the convergence in \eqref{conv_dist} is uniform on $M,N$, i.e.\ there exists a constant $C$ such that, for all $i, N, M$ and $n$,
+where $\xi$ is a random variable with distribution $N(0, 1/n)$.
+Moreover, the $x_{\ell,i}$'s have finite third moment, indeed $\mbb{E}(|x_{\ell,i}|^3)=1 < \infty$.
+Thus, by the Berry-Esseen Theorem, the convergence in \eqref{conv_dist} occurs uniformly in the following way: there exists a constant $C$ such that, for all $i, N, M$ and $\ell$,